Murli0399/Java_Interview_Question/README.md

 - 207 .
 Can you write a synchronized program with wait and notify methods?

-- What are intermediate operations in streams?
-- 212 .
-What are terminal operations in streams?
-- 213 .
-What are method references?
-- 214 .
-What are lambda expressions?
-- 215 .
-Can you give an example of a lambda expression?
-- 216 .
-Can you explain the relationship between lambda expression and functional interfaces?
-- 220 .
-Can you give examples of functional interfaces with multiple arguments?
-- 218 .
-What is a Function?
-- 217 .
-What is a predicate?
-- 219 .
-What is a consumer?
-- 220 .
-What is a Supplier?

 ###  New Features
 - 221 .
 What are the new features in Java 5?